librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 Adding the above line to `/etc/snmp/snmpd.conf` and running `service snmpd restart` will activate this config.

 In `/etc/php.ini`, ensure date.timezone is set to your preferred time zone.
 See http://php.net/manual/en/timezones.php for a list of supported timezones.
 Valid examples are: "America/New York", "Australia/Brisbane", "Etc/UTC".
-Please also ensure that allow_url_fopen is enabled.
+Please also ensure that `allow_url_fopen` is enabled.
+Other functions needed for LibreNMS include `exec,passthru,shell_exec,escapeshellarg,escapeshellcmd,proc_close,proc_open,popen`.

 Next, add the following to `/etc/httpd/conf.d/librenms.conf`